dralkh/seer-ai/README.md

 ### DataLab OCR Setup

-Seer AI supports three modes for PDF-to-markdown conversion:
+seerai supports three modes for PDF-to-markdown conversion:

 #### Option A: DataLab.to

 1. Get an API key from [datalab.to](https://datalab.to)
-2. Go to **Zotero → Settings → Seer AI**
+2. Go to **Zotero → Settings → seerai**
 3. Select **Cloud (DataLab.to)** from the OCR Service dropdown
 4. Enter your DataLab API Key
 5. Optional settings: